awsdocs/amazon-elasticache-docs/doc_source/redis/WhatIs.Components.md

 ## ElastiCache nodes<a name="WhatIs.Components.Nodes"></a>

 A *node* is the smallest building block of an ElastiCache deployment\.
-A node can exist in isolation from or in some relationship to other nodes\.
+A node can exist in isolation form or in some relationship to other nodes\.

 A node is a fixed\-size chunk of secure, network\-attached RAM\.
 Each node runs an instance of the engine and version that was chosen when you created your cluster\.
 If necessary, you can scale the nodes in a cluster up or down to a different instance type\.
 For more information, see [Scaling ElastiCache for Redis clusters](Scaling.md)\.